 - Sugar.
 Use white, coconut, or monk fruit sugar.
 It rounds out the salty flavor.

 - Ground white pepper.
 A unique flavor that will elevate your Rad Na.
-Black pepper is ok as a substitute
+Black pepper is okay as a substitute.

 - Chicken broth.
 Use any broth or stock of your choice.
 Water will work, too, but you will need to add extra sauces and seasoning to help with the lack of flavors of broth or stock.